Skip to main content

 Registration Information

-Refunds can be requested after the payment deadline but will incur a $200.00 processing fee.
+Refunds can be requested after the payment deadline but will incur a $200.00 processing fee and will be granted on a case by case basis.
 View full refund policy below.

 Registration will be handled through the 4-H ZSuite Online System.